bsinou/pydio-sdk-java/README.md

-# Cells SDK for Java
+# Pydio SDK for Java

 ## Getting started

-The Pydio Cells java SDK provides a Java implementation to communicate with a Pydio server Cells (and also with the legacy Pydio 8+ versions).
+The Pydio Java SDK provides a Java implementation to communicate with a Pydio Cells server (and also with the legacy Pydio 8+ versions).
 Most of the functions are wrapped into the `com.pydio.sdk.core.Client` class that contains methods to easily manage your files on a Pydio server.

 ## Configure and resolve a Pydio server